2.Teaching Nouns: What do you have in your pockets?

 -The teacher expands the question and writes out:

 -Students take turns with their partners listing the items that they have.
-The teacher monitors around the class.
+The teacher monitors the class.

 -The teacher begins the exercise by writing the alphabet along the top of the board in large letters and highlighting the vowel letters.